pjakwert/gwell3d/readme.md

 Gwell is an open-source (GNU-GPL license) interactive 3D modelling application based on <a href="https://opengl.org">OpenGL</a> for UNIX/Linux platforms, using XWindow and <a href="https://www.qt.io/">Qt framework</a>.

 Its purpose is to provide fully integrated graphical environment for creating and simulating robots, and their working area.
-Application uses open kinematic chain architecture representing objects' hierarchy.
+Application uses open kinematic chain architecture to represent objects' hierarchy.
 Complex models consist of elementary 3D primitives grouped in custom, expandable libraries.

 Gwell offers objects and material creation/manipulation, texture mapping, blending, lighting, shadows and fog effects.